Jcait/code-wars/8th-kyu/Convert_number_to_reversed_array_of_digits/README.md

 ### Step 4

-Finally the return array has to be reversed which is easily obtainable if .reverse() is used
+Finally, the returned array has to be reversed, which is easily obtainable if reverse() is used.

 ```
 function digitize(n) {